GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/1.2/en.md

 Here's a description of all the changes.

-## Added predefined Persisted Query "Translate content from URL"
+## Added several predefined Persisted Queries

-A new predefined Persisted Query has been added: "Translating content from URL".
+The following Persisted Queries, to execute common admin tasks, are now provided:

+### Translate content from URL

 Given a URL as input, its language, and what language to translate it to, fetches the content from the URL and performs the translation using Google Translate: